adaGrad1/gbemu/README.md

 # Game Boy Emulator
 A working gameboy (classic, not color) emulator!
-Not aiming for any semblance of accuracy.
+Not aiming for cycle-accuracy; this is my first proper emulator so I'm just aiming for accurate CPU instructions and playable games.

 Currently tested + playable with Tetris and Kirby's Dream Land